mcassar4/AI-Projects/CISC455:EvolutionaryOptimization/AckleyMinimizer/README.md

 This project implements an Evolutionary Strategy (ES) algorithm to minimize the Ackley function, a well-known multimodal optimization problem.
 Designed for educational purposes, this project serves as a foundational example of evolutionary algorithms for an Evolutionary Optimization class.

-The project emphasizes modularity and extensibility, allowing students and researchers to experiment with various benchmark functions and optimization parameters.
+The project emphasizes modularity and extensibility, allowing me to experiment with application in other domains.

 ---